 My parents searched for doctors that would tell them what was wrong with me.
 We went from doctor to doctor at first.
 My parents kept trying and they didn't give up.
 Unfortunately, my symptoms got a lot worse when I was 9 and I could hardly function.
-At first I just got exhausted trying to attend school and keep up with everything but suddenly it got to be where I couldn't even get out of bed.
-I couldn't stand up and I just felt horrible all the time.
-I had bad seizures and other stuff that was just horrible.
+At first I just got exhausted trying to attend school and keep up with everything but suddenly it got to be where I could hardly get out of bed.
+I just felt horrible all the time.
 Really, I don't know how it all happened, because at this point it all happened at a million miles an hour for me.
 What I do remember is that we finally found out that I had a Dysautonomia condition called Postural Orthostatic Tachycaridia Syndrome (POTS).
-I was very sick and I don't remember a big part of that time though (my doctor says that's probably for the best).
+I was overwhelmed with the symptoms and I don't remember a big part of that time (my doctor says that's probably for the best).
 Actually, I don't remember a couple of years as I was just too sick during them.
 I couldn't sleep for days on end and I couldn't stand up and my body just totally fell apart.
 Suddenly, nothing in my life was the same.

 One horrible night during one of my very bad episodes my Mom took my hand and promised me a dog of my own if I would just hang in there and take my medicine and stuff.
 The next day when I felt better I got on the computer and made a form for her and my Dad to sign (just to make sure they kept this promise).
 I still have this form in my memory box, it reads: